cityiot/electric-bus-data-collector/readme.md

 busIDs attribute has the ids of the IoT-Ticket sites where the bus data is saved to.
 They are mapped to bus numbers used by the city.
 The number is used in naming the FIWARE entities.
 For example bus with number 14 is named Vehicle:TKL14.

 The attributes attribute holds an object that defines how values from an IoT-Ticket datanode are converted to entity attributes.
 A key name is the name of a data node and the object it contains has conversion info.
 There is at least a name that determines the entity attribute name.
 Type is the NGSI v2 type.
+If type is omitted Number is assumed.
 Mapping is an object that maps the datanode value to a different value.
 For example door status is indicated with numbers in IoT-Ticket but for the FIWARE entity they are converted to human understandable text e.g. value 0 to open.

 ## Logging